Thank you for your service!

 Robbinsville Township Mayor Dave Fried, Administration and Township Council are very proud of its unwavering committment to Veterans and our rich military history, which includes an active American League Post 530 and the Doughboy memorial at the junction of Route 33 and Route 526.

 The 17-foot war Doughoy statue stands atop a 10-foot, square pedestal inscribed with the names of men from then-Washington Township, who served in World War I and World War II.
-The statue was unveiled on October 16, 1920 and will celebrate its Centennial next October.
+The statue was unveiled on October 16, 1920 and recently celebrated its Centennial.

 In May, Robbinsville unveiled a designated parking spot for active and retired veterans at the Township Municipal Building, Senior Center, Police Department and Fire Department.

 On November 14, the Township was presented with The New Jersey Governor's "We Value Our Veterans" Community Award by the Honorable Philip D. Murphy "...
 In grateful appreciation of the town's promotion of military-friendly environment for veterans of our State."

 Trenton Vet CenterLocated at 934 Parkway Ave, 2nd Floor in Ewing at the Department of Veteran Affairs, the Trenton Vet Center provides free readjustment counseling services to combat zone veterans and their families in Robbinsville facing the daily challenges of life after service.

 The Vet Center is reaching out to Vietnam, Desert Storm, and OIF/OEF Veterans who may feel more comfortable visiting a community-based center as opposed to a VA Hospital for readjustment counseling.

 · Counseling for PTS